Splendors of Tamil Nadu with Blissful Kerala

 In morning, drive to Chettinad.
 On arrival, check-in at the hotel.
+Relax and after some time get ready for sightseeing tour.
 Chettinad is rich in cultural heritage, art and architecture and is well known for its houses embellished with marble and Burma teak, wide courtyards and spacious rooms.
 Legends has it that their usual walls are polished with a paste made of egg white for a smooth texture.
-Here, visit the huge country houses of Chettiars and Chettinad Museum.
+As part of the sightseeing tour, you will visit the huge country houses of Chettiars and Chettinad Museum.

 Overnight stay at hotel in Chettinad.

 After breakfast, drive to Madurai.
 Located on the banks of the River Vaigai, Madurai dates back to more than 2500 years and was an important cultural and commercial center as early as 550 A.D when the Pandvas (mentioned in the great Indian epic Mahabharata) made it their capital.
 Madurai is a booming modern industrial center, despite of its vast expanses of lush paddy fields.
 On arrival, visit the Meenakshi temple, Vandiyur Mariamman Teppakulam (a tank situated near the Meenakshi Temple) and Thirumalai Nayak Palace.
+Later, get transferred to the hotel.
+Check-in at hotel and relax.
 In evening, return to Meenakshi Temple to witness the Aarti ceremony.

 Overnight stay at hotel in Madurai.